Need to talk? Call 1800 882 436.

 Listeriosis

-Listeriosis, caused by the bacteria listeria, is a rare infection that is usually not a problem for healthy people.
-However, if you’re pregnant it can make you unwell.
+Listeriosis, caused by the bacteria listeria, is a rare infection.
 If your baby becomes infected, it can lead to miscarriage, stillbirth or premature labour.

-Foods that could be contaminated with listeria include:
+Foods that can be contaminated with listeria are:

 Salmonella